GiacomoPorpiglia/CNN-from-scratch/README.md

 ## How to use

 To use the project, you can easily clone the repo or download it.
-To install the required dependecies, run the command
+To install the required dependecies, go to the project folder, open a command prompt and run the command
 ```
 pip install -r requirements.txt
 ```